-In addition to the continuing production from D&L#3, the structure of the D&L Field has the potential to yield an additional 1.5 BCF of gas from an updip attic well.
-An updip well will be relatively inexpensive, with an estimated cost of US\$440,000 to the Company's interest but has the ability to generate in excess of US\$4.5m of gross revenue (\$1.8million net) from a known and productive oil and gas field.
+In addition to the production from D&L#3, the structure of the D&L Field has the potential to yield an additional 1.5 BCF of gas from an updip attic well.
+An updip well will be relatively inexpensive, with an estimated cost of US\$440,000 net to the Company's interest and has the ability to generate in excess of US\$4.5m of gross revenue (\$1.8million net).